Christ-Mind-Teachings/cmi-jsb/_til/chap16.md

-delusions, letting you long, and pray, and strive earnestly to obey all the instructions given; even leading you on, sometimes, by giving you glimpses, in self-induced visions and dreams, of ideal beings, which I permitted you to believe were such "Masters."
+delusions, letting you long, and pray, and strive earnestly to obey all the instructions given; even leading you on, sometimes, by giving you glimpses, in self-induced visions and dreams, of ideal beings, which I permitted you to believe were such &ldquo;Masters.&rdquo;

 I may even have caused to open in you certain faculties, which make it possible for you to sense the presence of personalities that have